AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Did you all die?
 No worries, just curious...

-Every story has an end, as does every game of ***CC***.
+Every story has an end, as does every game of Cannibal Contagion.
 Sometimes the end will come when the characters defeat a final boss, or destroy the source of the Contagion.
 In other games, the game will end when they’re killed by the monsters – or by the hands of their friends, even.
 Sometimes, a game might even end with a good solid cliffhanger, which is my personal favorite way to end any game in which I am a player or a CiC.

-A typical session of ***Cannibal Contagion*** tends to last from four to ten scenes in length.
+A typical session of Cannibal Contagion tends to last from four to ten scenes in length.
 When it comes time to bring the game to a close, just resolve the last scene and let things end.
 There’s really no need for any post-game awards, unless your group has their own system for things like that.
 Let the players enjoy the story that they helped bring to a close, and then go out with them afterwards and talk about it over beer and chicken wings.
 Find out what everyone liked, what anyone disliked, and learn ways to make your next games even more awesome than your last.

 ### Extended Play

-***CC*** is primarily intended as a “pick-up” game, best used for short-run, one-or-two-shot gaming sessions.
+Cannibal Contagion is primarily intended as a “pick-up” game, best used for short-run, one-or-two-shot gaming sessions.
 The scope of the game is fairly limited, focused almost entirely on immediate survival.
 However, some groups may find that the stories they start telling in one session are just too good to let go after only a single sitting.
 Some groups may want to explore those stories much more deeply by picking them up in additional follow-up sessions.

-Setting up a follow-up session of ***CC*** is actually a lot easier than creating the first session, as the scenario preparation and character creation is already take care of.
+Setting up a follow-up session of Cannibal Contagion is actually a lot easier than creating the first session, as the scenario preparation and character creation is already take care of.
 Just sit back down, whip those characters back out onto the gaming table, grab your cards and start playing.
 You can pick up right where you left off, or you might enjoy jumping ahead in time a bit and picking up sometime after the previous game’s events.

-Players experienced with other published role-playing games will be familiar with the concept of Character Advancement, wherein characters in those games receive “experience points” and use them to acquire new abilities and such. ***CC*** doesn’t really have that option, as by default the system is pretty skewed against the characters’ survival – if a character makes it to the end of the session, that’s usually reward enough!
+Players experienced with other published role-playing games will be familiar with the concept of Character Advancement, wherein characters in those games receive “experience points” and use them to acquire new abilities and such.
+Cannibal Contagion doesn’t really have that option, as by default the system is pretty skewed against the characters’ survival – if a character makes it to the end of the session, that’s usually reward enough!
 While the Survival token system is intended to allow characters to heal and “recharge” their stuff between scenes, the system isn’t entirely designed for long-term campaign-style play.
-However, should particularly well-played characters survive a session of ***CC*** and wish to continue in a follow-up session, the CiC may wish to award them with some sort of character bonus.
+However, should particularly well-played characters survive a session of Cannibal Contagion and wish to continue in a follow-up session, the CiC may wish to award them with some sort of character bonus.

 Probably the easiest character bonus would come in the form of increases to the characters’ Characteristic Scores.
 Consider allowing each player to increase the maximum rank of any one of their four Characteristics by one or more points, making them a lot more badass come next session.